Masked Motion Encoding for Self-Supervised Video Representation Learning: Additional Experimental Results on Ablation Studies

+\para \textbf{Complexity and necessity of data pre-processing steps} The data pre-processing includes 4 steps: 1) pre-extracting the optical flow; 2) removing the camera motion; 3) extracting dense trajectories and 4) removing the inaccurate trajectories.
+We only need to pre-process the data one time, taking less than 24 hours, to get simpler and cleaner reconstruction targets.
+These targets can be reconstructed using a decoder with fewer layers, leading to a faster pretraining process compared with VideoMAE (2.12 vs. 2.24 min/epoch).
+Besides, removing steps 2 and 4 lowers the performance on SSV2 by $4.4\%$ and $0.7\%$, respectively.

+\para \textbf{Scalability on model size of \sexyname.} We conduct experiments on Something-Something V2 using different ViT variants.
+In Fig.~\ref{fig:backbone}, both our MME and VideoMAE perform better as the model size grows, and our MME outperforms VideoMAE consistently.
+This shows the scalability and superiority of our method.

+\para \textbf{Detailed searching results of hyper-parameters.} We conduct ablation studies on MME design in detail.
+Specifically, we present detailed hyper-parameters searching results on masking ratio and trajectory length design, as shown in Fig.~\ref{fig:exp-traj-len} and Fig.~\ref{fig:exp-mask-ratio}.
+Besides, we also complete the ablation results on spatial trajectory density.
+Extended from Tab.~\ref{tab:traj-density}, we increase the number of trajectories per patch from 4 to 16.
+Performance on SSV2 drops slightly by 0.7\%, indicating that 4 trajectories are dense enough.

-The original version of dense trajectories~\citep{dt,iDT} combines short-term motion targets, including HOF and MBH features to represent motion.
-However, we found that only using the position changes to represent objects' movement is enough, see Tab~\ref{tab:app-combination}.
+\para \textbf{Comparing with the original version of dense trajectory.} We introduce the dense trajectories~\cite{dt} into our mask motion modeling task to explicitly represent motion by densely tracking trajectories of different object parts.
+This video descriptor has been successfully applied in action recognition~\cite{dt}.
+The iDT~\cite{iDT} further improves the dense trajectories by removing the effects of camera motion, thus enhancing the performance of action recognition.
+The original version of iDT combines short-term motion targets, including HOF and MBH features to represent motion.
+However, we found that only using the position changes to represent objects' movement is enough, see Tab.~\ref{tab:app-combination}.

+\para \textbf{Comparing with the MaskFeat directly.} We provide a direct comparison with MaskFeat using the MViTv2-S backbone by pre-training on K400 for 300 epochs and then fine-tuning on SSvV2, following the recipe in MaskFeat.
+In Tab.~\ref{tab:compare-maskfeat}, our MME outperforms the MaskFeat by 1.5\% on SSv2.

-\section{More Visualization results}
+\section{More Visualization Results}

-We provide more visualization results of our trajectory motion targets.
+We present more visualization results of the motion trajectories.
 Videos are sampled from the Something-Something V2 validation set.
 For each 3D cube patch shape $2\times16\times16$, we visualize the first frame and the trajectories start from it.
 All the trajectories are with length $L=6$ as our default setting.